 This flatlay-friendly crafted wine box is perfect for displaying and gifting that special bottle, breaking the mold of the traditional wine gift bag.
 As a bonus, this gift box also keeps everything secure so you don’t have to worry about that special bottle breaking.
 You can upcycle a larger box to ensure plenty of space for two or more bottles or use a slightly smaller box for just one.
 Pro tip: wrapping the inside and outside of the box with luxe paper will make the display all the more impressive!

 You can even turn this DIY project into an enjoyable activity with the members of your household.
-When you encourage friends and neighbors to reuse and recycle, you can increase awareness around recycling, according to the Pew Research Center.
+When you encourage family and friends to reuse and recycle, you can increase awareness around recycling.

-To learn more about holiday recycling, you can read our post, “Unboxing 10 Facts About Holiday Recycling with Paper Packaging.”
+To learn more about recycling, you can read our post, “Pulp Truth: Can I Recycle This?”

 What do you plan on creating out of paper and cardboard this holiday season?
 Let us know on LinkedIn, Instagram or Facebook at @HowLifeUnfolds!